zxl19/Hand_Eye_Extrinsic_Calibration/README.md

     - eul: Use euler angles to represent rotation.
     - quat: Use quaternions to represent rotation.
     - 12: Use 12 elements of the rotation matrix to represent rotation.
-    - quat_interp: Use interpolated quaternions to represent rotation. (recommended)
+    - quat_interp: Use quaternions to represent rotation.
+Instead of synchronizing timestamps, we use cubic interpolation to smooth translation and spherical linear interpolation (SLERP) to smooth rotation. (recommended)

-## Camera to INS
+## Camera to INS Extrinsic Calibration

 ### Camera Pose Estimation